subhoshrighosh/GitSeries_Batch1/Aditi Nimbarte/Basics of Git an Github.md

 # Introduction to Git and Github

 ### **Git**
-    -Git is an Open Source Distributed Version Control System.
-It is a command line tool.
+    -Git is an Open Source Distributed Version Control System.It is a command line tool.
 Git can be used to store content,it is mostly used to store code due to the other features it provides.Version Control System helps in handling this by maintaining a history of what changes have happened.
 Also, Git provides features like branches and merges.Multiple developers can work parallely with no code conflicts.
 It uses repositories to store the changes made in source code.

 ### **Github**
-GitHub is a Git repository hosting service, but it adds many of its own features.
-GitHub provides a Web-based graphical interface.
+	-GitHub is a Git repository hosting service, but it adds many of its own features.GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features.GitHub makes it easy to share code between multiple computers and developers.

 **Github is popular due to following reasons**
 1. It provides cloud storage for source code, supports all popular programming languages